 Why Choose a San Diego Harbor Cruise?

 I have to tell you that we did not originally plan to do a Harbor Cruise with Hornblower Cruises.
 We planned on going on a whale-watching cruise as December was prime migration season for whales.
+Even if you only had one day in San Diego, how awesome would it be to spend the day watching whales?

 Unfortunately, I had to put a damper on these plans.
 I get extremely motion sick so the thought of several hours out on open seas did not appeal to me.

-I know what you’re thinking…”take some Dramamine, Michelle, you’ll be fine.”
+I know what you’re thinking…” take some Dramamine, Michelle, you’ll be fine.”
 Normally I would agree with you but I had just recovered from a bad case of vertigo that had me bedridden for weeks so I was not willing to risk it.

-Embarking on Our San Diego Harbor Cruise
+Embarking on Harbor Cruise

 Marty jumped on the Hornblower website to choose the day and time for our tour.
 We were pleasantly surprised to realize that they offer both one- and two-hour cruises several times a day from their waterfront location on Harbor Blvd.